 Baker was scheduled for sentencing Wednesday but Judge Daniel Shanes postponed that hearing when the motion was presented, according to an article in the Lake County News Sun.
 Shanes told the parties to return to court Feb.
 5.

-During the trial, Genson argued Baker was not able to distinguish between right and wrong when he hit Marina Aksman of Vernon Hills with the bat, according to trial coverage by Patch.
+when he hit Marina Aksman of Vernon Hills with the bat, according to trial coverage by Patch.
 He now claims Aksman’s daughter, Kristina Aksman, killed her mother, according to the Tribune.

 Genson continues to maintain Baker’s mental health is an issue.
 “It is my strong belief that Mr. Baker was not competent before, during or after his trial on the charge of first-degree murder,” Genson wrote in his affidavit, according to the News Sun.